-Registered dietitians (RD) work in a wide variety of professional fields, including health care, business and industry, public health, education, research, and private practice.
+Registered Dietitian Nutritionists (RDN) work in a wide variety of professional fields, including health care, business and industry, public health, education, research, and private practice.

-Many work in organizations, particularly those in medical and health care settings, that require that an individual be credentialed as an RD.
+Many RDNs work in organizations, particularly those in medical and health care settings, that require that an individual be credentialed as an RDN.

-- Hospitals, HMOs, and other health care facilities: educating and counseling patients on nutrition and administering medical nutrition therapy as part of the health care team.
+- Hospitals, HMOs, and other health care facilities educating and counseling patients about nutrition and administering medical nutrition therapy as part of the health care team.
 They may also manage the food service operations in these settings, as well as in schools, day-care centers, and correctional facilities, and oversee a number of areas from food purchasing and preparation to managing staff.

 - Sports nutrition and corporate wellness programs educating and counseling clients about the connection between food, fitness, and health.